dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 %%

 ## II.
 Tumor-agnostic strategies

-Beyond ctDNA genomics, purely epigenomics based tests have sucessfuly been used to assess MRD.
+Beyond ctDNA genomics, purely epigenomics based tests have sucessfuly been used to assess MRD in a tumor-agnostic manner.
 Indeed, the key characteristics of aberrant methylation pose great implications in favor of their use in tumor agnoatic approaches:
 T

 he use of specific